havadank/MyBachelor/README.md

 `ROS Noetic (for Ubuntu LTS 20-04)`: https://wiki.ros.org/noetic/Installation/Ubuntu
 `ROS Melodic (for Ubuntu LTS 18-04)`: https://wiki.ros.org/melodic/Installation/Ubuntu

 Melodic was used when creating this project.
-Noetic should also work, it is the version I am using, but may need certain alterations (I will detail those that I know when they are relevant).
+Noetic should also work, I tried using this one, but you may need to make certain alterations (I will detail those that I know when they are relevant).
+I have since also installed Melodic, and I am currently working there, but I may still see if I can get Noetic up and running.

 First create a catkin workspace if you haven't done so yet.
 Follow the tutorials here if needed: https://wiki.ros.org/ROS/Tutorials